 Keep in mind, this is just a guide.
 Your maximum heart rate may vary 15 to 20 bpm in either direction.

-The American Heart Association recommends exercising with a target heart rate of 50 to 75 percent of your maximum heart rate for beginners, and for moderately intense exercise.
+The American Heart Association recommends exercising with a target heart rate of

 You can work at 70 to 85 percent of your maximum heart rate during vigorous activity.
 Follow the table below as a general guide.
 Your heart rate may be 15 to 20 bpm higher or lower.
 Use a monitor to keep track.

 |Age in years||Target heart rate (bpm)||Maximum heart rate (bpm)|

 Going higher than your maximum heart rate for long periods of time could be dangerous for your health.
 That’s especially true if you’re new to exercise.

 You might want to back off to a more comfortable pace if you’re consistently reaching your maximum heart rate while running.
 Stop exercising if you feel lightheaded, dizzy, or ill.

 Instead of pace per mile, heart rate training relies on bpm as a guide for how fast you should run.
 Heart rate training uses zones based on your maximum heart rate.

 The following are the five different zones based on your maximum heart rate: